matestack/matestack-docs/app/markdown/guides/custom_dynamic_component.md

 Dynamic components are rendered to HTML on the serverside and transferred to the browser.
 In contrast to static components, they are wrapped in a special HTML tag and shipped with a Vue.js component JS.
-Thanks to Vue.js they can perform all kinds of clientside actions such as call an API on a specific user interaction.
+Thanks to Vue.js, they can perform all kinds of clientside actions, such as API calls on a specific user interaction.

 To create your own custom dynamic component, you only have to follow these basic steps: